Sn0re1/Project/README.md

 For testing:-
   Login testing: I have created Admin Login, by that login credentials admin can perform CRUD function.
   Project testing: All files are tested and they are integrated as per the requirement of the project.
+All files including html and json and python files are tested and are also working properly.

+References:-
+1.)
+Tech With Tim – Flask Tutorial for Beginners(YouTube) – https://www.youtube.com/watch?v=Z1RJmh_OqeA
+2.)
+MDN Web Docs (JavaScript fetch API) – https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API
+3.)
+W3Schools – JSON Syntax and Structure Guide - https://www.w3schools.com/js/js_json_syntax.asp
+4.)DesignCourse - CRUD Application Using Flask and JSON(YouTube)-  https://www.youtube.com/watch?v=qTGbWfEEnKI